BarRaider/streamdeck-advancedlauncher/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+### New in v2.0
+- Improved icons support - Program icons are now with higher resolution when available

 ### New in v1.8
 - New `Run in Background` option allows to launch apps without a window (still experimental)
 - Optimized internal logic and reduced CPU usage